 What if you turn up for an interview having practiced behavioural questions for hours, only to be given a case study when you walk in?

 Remember that professional network that you spent months building up?
 Those people are still useful even after you’ve secured an interview (that’s why it’s so important to network effectively).

 It’s pretty likely that you already know someone in the office and position you’re hoping to get.

 This is an actual email sent by one of Big 4 Career LAB’s candidates to a KPMG network contact and the reply she got.

 This one step will put you way ahead of the competition.
-Why did you spend all that time building up a network anyway?
+Why did you spend all that time building up a network and finding mentors anyway?

 Treat it Like a Conversation With a Friend

 As a rough estimate I’ve undertaken 500 on-campus, in-office and experienced hire interviews during my time at the Big 4.

 I say this not to brag, but to show you that I know what works.